 Before you start deploying apps with Microsoft Intune, take some time to familiarize yourself with the concepts introduced in this topic.
-These will help you to understand which apps you can deploy to which platform, and to understand the prerequisites that must be in place before you do so.
+These concepts will help you understand which apps you can deploy to which platform.
+They'll also help you understand the prerequisites that must be in place before you deploy the apps.

-Any additional files and folders that are required by the app’s setup program must be available from the location that you specify for the app setup files.
+Any additional files and folders that the app’s setup program requires must be available from the location that you specify for the app setup files.

-In most cases, Windows Installer (.msi) and Windows Installer Patch (.msp) files do not require any command-line arguments to be installed by Intune.
+In most cases, Windows Installer (.msi) and Windows Installer Patch (.msp) files do not require Intune to install any command-line arguments.
 Check your app documentation.

 If command-line arguments are required, they must be entered as Name=Value pairs (such as TRANSFORMS=custom_transform.mst).